webix-hub/docs/data/desktop/material_design.md

 <img src="desktop/material_flat_buttons.png">

-You can also combine flat and "raised" buttons by means of using several css rules:
+You can also combine flat and "raised" buttons by using several CSS rules:

 ~~~js
 webix.ui({